Selecting the Best

 Using a thermometer is the only reliable way to ensure safety and to determine the “doneness” of most foods.
-To be safe, a product must be cooked to an internal temperature high enough to destroy any harmful bacteria that may have been in the food.
-Recent research has shown that color and texture indicators are not reliable.
+For safety reasons, a product must be cooked to an internal temperature high enough to destroy any harmful bacteria that may have been in the food.
+Research has shown that color and texture indicators are not reliable.

 It isn’t necessary to rinse raw pork before cooking it.
 Any bacteria which might be present on the surface would be destroyed by cooking.

-Cooking the Meat: For safety, FDA recommends cooking ground pork patties and other ground mixtures to 155 °F. Cook whole muscle meats such as chops and roasts, and fresh cured ham to 145 °F (medium rare) with a 4 minute rest before carving or eating, 160 °F (medium), or 170 °F (well done).
+Cooking the Meat: For safety, FDA recommends cooking ground pork patties and other ground mixtures to 160 °F. Cook whole muscle meats such as chops and roasts, and fresh cured ham to 145 °F (medium rare) with a 4-minute rest before carving or eating, 160 °F (medium), or 170 °F (well done).

 Remember that appliances and outdoor grills can vary in heat.
 Use a meat thermometer to check for safe cooking and doneness of pork.

 Cooked muscle meats can be pink even when the meat has reached a safe internal temperature.
 If fresh pork has reached 145 °F throughout and is given a 4-minute rest, even though it may still be pink in the center, it will be safe.
 The pink color can be due to the cooking method or added ingredients.
 For approximate cooking times of pork, refer to Table 2.